Jukums Vācietis: Military career

-On 29 November 1937, during the height of Stalin's Great Purge, Vācietis was arrested by the NKVD as a member of the alleged "Latvian Fascist Organization within the RKKA", and was executed on 28 July 1938.
-Vācietis was rehabilitated in 1957.
+On 29 November 1937, during the height of Stalin's Great Purge, Vācietis was arrested by the NKVD as a member of the alleged "Latvian Fascist Organization within the RKKA".
+On 28 July 1938, he was sentenced to death for "espionage and belonging to a counterrevolutionary terrorist organization" and shot the same day.
+Vācietis was rehabilitated (posthumously exonerated) in 1957.